Social Media Marketing: LinkedIn Best Practices

 Promote your LinkedIn Company Page

-If you’re using social media for business marketing, simply setting up a company page is not enough; after all, nobody can follow it if they’re unaware of its existence.
+If you’re using social media for business marketing, simply setting up a company page is not enough; after all, nobody can follow it if they’re unaware it exists.
 While putting out a press release announcing to the world that you’re on LinkedIn might be a bit much, you can easily promote the company page with a “follow us” button on your website, email signature, newsletters, email blasts, blog, etc.

 One last note